kitschmensch/FV-Word-Addin/README.md

 3. The file explorer with your STARTUP folder will open.
 Copy the `MergefieldAssistant.dotm` file to the STARTUP folder
 4. Restart Word

+If the tool does not appear in your ribbon after following these instructions, check your macro security preferences to make sure that "Enable all macros" is enabled.